-Author's note: Read this article in historical perspective and note which research topics are still untouched over fifteen years later.
+Author's note: Read this article in historical perspective and note which research topics are still untouched thirty years later.

 One way to describe the needs for research in volunteerism is to say that everything is left to do.
 As a professional field, volunteer program management is less than 20 years old.
 While volunteers have been around since the days of the Mayflower, formal volunteer programs with trained leadership are a recent development.
 Volunteers themselves have largely been taken for granted.
 It is a new phenomenon to consider them a subject worthy of study.
 This is compounded by the fact that until only a few years ago, no academic major, either at the bachelor or advanced degree level, offered students courses in volunteer program management.
 Therefore, the subject was not even considered for serious attention.